 7. Water

 Water is another fun sensory experience for children, especially in warm weather.
 Kids love to run through a sprinkler on a hot day, play with water balloons, splash in the creek or kiddie pool, take extra baths, and water the garden.
-You can also use water play tables for toddlers or make your own water wall.
-Making a water play set up is super easy with flowers, sea creatures, citrus and food coloring!

 8. Aquafaba

 Aquafaba is a newer sensory play material made using the liquid from a can of chickpeas.
-If you’ve never hear of it, be sure to check out our recipe and instructions on this fun taste safe material for babies on up!
+If you’ve never heard of it, be sure to check out our recipe and instructions on this fun taste safe material for babies on up!

 9. Bubble Foam